DecentraSol/simple-address-book/README.md

 - [ ] write cypress test with two browsers (alice & bob)
 - [ ] shared db's should also be only writable ipfs id
 - [ ] improve jsdoc
+- [ ] delete contact & drop db should have a confirmation dialog
-- [ ] add another textinput connect to a DAL (Decentralized Address Link) and
+- [x] add textinput connect to a DAL (Decentralized Address Link) and
-  - [ ] import its contents
+  - [x] import its contents
 - [ ] when owner changes address - change should appear immediately on replication
 - [ ] qr-code must be scanable by standard mobile camera app
   - [ ] use a link to an IPFS(?) published version of the app